-This 8-bit register is used to continually compare the value set to CR60 with the count value in 8-bit timer counter 60 (TM60) and issue an interrupt request (INTTM60) when a match occurs.
 When connected to TM50 via a cascade connection and using as a 16-bit timer/event counter, the interrupt request (INTTM60) occurs only when matches occur simultaneously between CR50 and TM50 and between CR60 and TM60 (INTTM50 is not generated).

-In carrier generator mode and PPG output mode, the high-level width of timer output is set by writing a value to CRH6n.
+In carrier generator mode and PPG output mode, the low-level width of timer output is set by writing a value to CR60.